 Psychosexual Therapy is a specialized branch of psychotherapy (talk therapy).
 Below are some of the issues that may present -

-Relationship break-up, divorcing, infidelity, Low libido, Premature ejaculation, Pain on intercourse (vaginismus), Sex addictions (e.g. porn addiction, sexting, escorts, love addiction), Partner viewing porn, Erectile difficulties, Delayed ejaculation, Anorgasmia (inability to orgasm), STI contraction, Support during changes such as pregnancy or menopause, Support during or after an illness that affects sexuality or body image, Exploring sexuality in regard to a new (or lifelong) disability, Difficulties regarding sexual orientation, Disturbing fantasies, Sexual phobias, Lack of enjoyment of sex, Compulsive sexual behaviour, Sexual boredom, Recovering from traumatic sexual experiences, Post-natal depression, Improving sexual and body confidence, Enjoying better sex, Infertility.
+Relationship break-up, divorcing, infidelity, Low libido, Premature ejaculation, Pain on intercourse (vaginismus), Problematic sexual behaviour (e.g. porn addiction, escorts, love addiction), Partner viewing porn, Erectile difficulties, Delayed ejaculation, Anorgasmia (inability to orgasm), STI contraction, Support during changes such as pregnancy or menopause, Support during or after an illness that affects sexuality or body image, Exploring sexuality in regard to a new (or lifelong) disability, Difficulties regarding sexual orientation, Disturbing fantasies, Sexual phobias, Lack of enjoyment of sex, Compulsive sexual behaviours, Sexual boredom, Recovering from traumatic sexual experiences, Post-natal depression, Improving sexual and body confidence, Enjoying better sex.
 Therapy is not always specific to these issues and there may be a mix of issues or challenges facing people who present for therapy.

 Relationship difficulties is a common presentation for therapy and couples or individuals may choose to attend (one of the couple may not be interested in attending therapy but individuals of the couple may attend).
 This counselling service is not limited or restricted to sexual problems alone, for example, anxiety or depression may accompany sexual difficulties.

 I specialize in the area of sexuality.
 I am a qualified psychosexual and relationship therapist and a fully accredited member of COSRT (College of Sexual and Relationship Therapists).
 COSRT code of ethics adhered to.
 I obtained a Masters Degree in Sexuality Studies DCU, Ireland in 2011.